MugishaU/twitter-bot/README.md

 ## Overview

-- language
-- infra
-- deployment
-- Testing
+This project's infrastructure is hosted on AWS, with continuous deployment configured with Github Actions.
+The application is split into two main AWS Lambda functions, the authorisation lambda and the twitter-bot lambda.
+The [authorisation lambda](#authorisation-lambda) is responsible for authorising the application with OAuth 2.0 to act on behalf of [@BlackTechJobs][twitter-profile].
+The [twitter-bot lambda](#twitter-bot-lambda) is responsible for carrying out actions via the Twitter API after authorisation.

+The motivation behind this project was to build a full backend system encapsulating application code, infrastructure as code, continuous deployment, security and testing whilst also hopefully providing value to others.

+---

 ## Architecture

-- Overview
-- Authentication Lambda
+### Authorisation Lambda

 - diagram
 - link
+  auth flow (manual initial, refresh token, scopes)

-- Tweet Lambda
+### Twitter-bot Lambda

 - diagram
 - link

+---

 ## Infrastructure

 - Terraform
 - Remote State

+---

 ## Deployment